PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 ## Rules property explained

 The `rules` property combines configuration for several Application Gateway components and groups them by a logical application.
-In other words an application defines a listener, http settings, health check probe, redirect rules or rewrite rule sets (some fo them are mutually exclusive, check details on each of them below).
+In other words an application defines a listener, http settings, health check probe, redirect rules, rewrite rule sets or url path maps (some fo them are mutually exclusive, check details on each of them below).
 Those are always unique for an application, meaning that you cannot share them between application definitions.
 Most of settings are optional and depend on a use case.
 The only one that is required is the listener port and the priority of the rule.

 In general `rules` property is a map where key is the logical application name and value is a set of properties, like below: